gizTM/universal_link/README.md

 # universal_link

-Example of flutter app utilizing universal link for android and ios application
+Example of flutter app utilizing universal/app link for android and ios application

+## Table of content
+...

 Universal link (universal link for ios, app link for android) is technique that mobile platforms: android and ios use to open the application via a link.
 The link consists of scheme and host part; if the scheme part is http or https the link will be called universal/app link, otherwise, it will be called deep link.
 The difference between deep link and universal/app link are that the application website has to be verified by config files placed on the web and that the flow will not be interupted by app confirmation popup.

+## In this demo

+In this demo code, after run the flutter app, entering the link https://new-flutter-universal-link.herokuapp.com will trigger the app to open to default home page with + icon for couter.
+The link https://new-flutter-universal-link.herokuapp.com/page1 will trigger the app to open to default home page then navigate to first page component.
+The link https://new-flutter-universal-link.herokuapp.com/page2 will trigger the app to open to default home page then navigate to second page component.

 ## Android